joey-qytyku/OS-90-i386/docs/userspace.md

 Display drivers are regular OS/90 drivers that use the event system to implement display drawing.
 2D accelerations are supported.
 3D will not be.

 A DD must support pixel plotting, getting the dimensions, and managing buffers.
 Other features do not need to be present.
+The display driver can output text by trapping INT 10H.
+If the driver enters incompatible mode, the buffers for DOS are disabled and accessible by other software.

 ## Window Manager